 The agreement should not be enforced because Mr. Webber's words and actions indicated he was not serious about the transaction.
 To determine the intent of parties to a contract, the court will look to the words and actions of the parties.
+11

-&lt;sup>7You are responsible for all cases decided up to the date on your memo.
+7You are responsible for all cases decided up to the date on your memo.
 Therefore, make sure that date reflects when you completed the research rather than when the secretary finished typing.

-&lt;sup>8In the issue, the initial independent clause sets the legal context.
+8In the issue, the initial independent clause sets the legal context.

-&lt;sup>3In the issue, the independent clause is followed by a dependent clause that contains all the facts needed to resolve the issue.
+In the issue, the independent clause is followed by a dependent clause that contains all the facts needed to resolve the issue.

-&lt;sup>10Summary answer should begin with a direct answer to the issue.
+10 Summary answer should begin with a direct answer to the issue.
 Also courts are somewhat unpredictable so answer in terms of what should happen rather than what a court will do.

-&lt;sup>11Try to include a còncise statement of your rule in the summary answer.
+11 Try to include a concise statement of your rule in the summary answer.

 Since Mr. Webber tried to make the negotiations less businesslike by using silly language and rags and oil, the court will view his intent as joking.
 Mr. Chaklos may argue that the seriousness of his own subsequent actions should indicate that the tone of the exchange was serious; however, since the response of Mr. Chaklos was not reasonable, it should not be weighed heavily.
-Facts:
+13 Facts: